MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-resource-manager-template.md

 [!INCLUDE [applies-to](../../includes/hci-applies-to-23h2.md)]

-This article details the prerequisites and preparation required before you use an Azure Resource Manager (ARM) template in Azure portal to deploy Azure Stack HCI in your environment.
+This article details the prerequisites and preparation required before you use an Azure Resource Manager template (ARM template) in Azure portal to deploy Azure Stack HCI in your environment.

 [!INCLUDE [important](../../includes/hci-preview.md)]